gerardbm/atomic/README.md

 ### Color palette

-The color palette consists of sixteen precision colors choosed procedurally (algorithms), distributed in seven hues and five balanced luminances (perceived brightness).
+The color palette consists of sixteen precision colors choosed procedurally (algorithms), distributed in seven hues and five balanced luminances.
+Luminance is the perceived brightness, not the brightness/lightness of the HSL model.

 In a RGB color wheel, hue angles have been calculated in order to be distinguishable for the human eye and keeping harmony: analogous colors have an angular separation of 30 degrees, tetrad 90 degrees, triad 120 degrees and complementary 180º degrees.

-Moreover, human eyes don't detect brightness linearly with color —we see green brighter than blue—, so the luminance has been balanced following the ITU-R Recommendation BT.601 (Y' = 0.299 R' + 0.587 G' + 0.114 B').
+Moreover, human eyes don't detect brightness linearly with color —we see red brighter than blue, and green brighter than red—, so the luminance ('perceived brightness' as mentioned previously) has been balanced following the ITU-R Recommendation BT.601:
+Y' = 0.299 R' + 0.587 G' + 0.114 B'

 ![Atomic-scheme](https://github.com/gerardbm/Atomic/blob/master/img/atomic-scheme.png)